Frequently Asked Questions

 The software itself does not have the ability to delete your player database.
 You can delete each player individually, and delete each League and Season to clear out your database.
 If you would like to delete your database all at once, follow these steps:

-• Start the Tournament Director software
+• Start The Tournament Director software

 • Press Ctrl+Alt+Shift+V (hold down the Ctrl, Alt, and Shift keys and then press the V key).
 This will open the System Information dialog